Modes of Operation

 The NVIDIA® BlueField® DPU has several modes of operation:

-- DPU mode, or embedded function (ECPF) ownership, where the embedded Arm system controls the NIC resources and data path (default)
+- DPU mode, or embedded function (ECPF) ownership, where the embedded Arm system controls the NIC's resources and data path (default)

 - NIC mode where the DPU behaves exactly like an adapter card from the perspective of the external host

-This mode, known also as embedded CPU function ownership (ECPF) mode, is the default mode for BlueField DPU.
+This mode, also known as ECPF or embedded mode, is the default mode for the BlueField DPU.

 In DPU mode, the NIC resources and functionality are owned and controlled by the embedded Arm subsystem.
 All network communication to the host flows through a virtual switch control plane hosted on the Arm cores, and only then proceeds to the host.
 While working in this mode, the DPU is the trusted function managed by the data center and host administrator—to load network drivers, reset an interface, bring an interface up and down, update the firmware, and change the mode of operation on the DPU device.